 W4NPN’s Ham Radio Hobby

-This website attempts to place a lot of information where other hams can find it and I have no affiliation with any commercial company – I’m just an old-time HF ham, licensed in 1957.
 The website costs $540 for a three-year hosting.
 If you can spare a small donation through PayPal, that would be appreciated – just click the button to do so, and thanks very much to those who have helped.
-I can be reached by email at fbw4npn@gmail.com and am located in Chapel Hill (FM05lv), a town in central North Carolina, home to the great University of North Carolina.
+I can be reached by email at fbw4npn@gmail.com and am located in Chapel Hill (FM05lv), a town in central North Carolina, home to the great University of North Carolina, founded in 1789 and which is the nation’s oldest land-grant university.

 What’s New?